Arcadia-Science/2024-publishing-v2-early-assessment/README.md

 # Publishing v2.0 early assessment tools

 This respository accompanies the Arcadia Science pub, "[Early update on Arcadia publishing 2.0: Scientists are in charge, speed is an issue](https://doi.org/10.57844/arcadia-2a89-51c1)."
-It contains the raw data as well as the scripts that we used to analyze and visualize these data for the original pub and also contains the data and scripts related to our September 2025 update to the pub.
+It includes raw data and analysis scripts for both the original publication and the September 2025 update.

 ***